annag42/Team-Anna/README.md

 3. On the sidebar, click "Import From File", then "Choose File"
 4. Select "Lasting Until the Fifteenth Night.html".
 It should now appear in your Twine 2 dashboard.
 5. Open the story and navigate to the passage labeled "Start".
-6. You should see a number of macros that looks like this:
+6. You should see a number of macros that look like this:
 ```javascript
 (set: $city1 to "Eugene")
 (set: $city2 to "Springfield")